orbforge/orb-docs/docs/setup-sensor/linux/debian-bullseye-up.md

 ---
-title: Install Orb on Debian Bullseye (11) and up
+title: Install Orb on Debian Bullseye (11) and Up
 shortTitle: Debian 11+
 metaDescription: Install the Orb sensor on Debian Bullseye (11) and newer releases
 section: setup-sensor